Lightroom vs Photoshop – Adobe Image Editor Comparison

 Lightroom vs Photoshop – Which is Better in 2021?

-The main difference between Adobe Lightroom and Photoshop is that Lightroom is much more suited for a photographer’s workflow in comparison to Photoshop which is much better for finer and quicker image editing than Lightroom.
-Lightroom and Photoshop are both very powerful tools when compared to each other but Lightroom offers RAW file processing and non-destuctive editing for photos while Photoshop offers various layering tools as well as powerful batch editing features.
+The main difference between Lightroom in comparison to Photoshop is that Lightroom is faster and better suited for a photographer’s workflow when compared to Photoshop which is superior for finer and quicker image editing than Lightroom in 2021.
+Adobe Lightroom offers RAW file processing and non-destuctive editing for photos while Photoshop offers various layering tools as well as powerful batch editing features.

 Here in 2021, Adobe offers a ‘Photography Plan’ with online storage space, which includes both Lightroom and Photoshop.